Tiendil/tiendil-org-content/content/posts/2024-02-24-making-a-fictional-universe-quantity-survey-processing/en.md

 ### Propotions of respondents

-A cell displays the number of respondents from the sample with a combination of choices from the column and row normalized to the number of respondents who chose an answer from the column.
+A cell displays the number of respondents from the sample with a combination of choices from the column and row divided by the number of respondents who chose an answer from the column.

 This allows you to look, for example, at the share of sci-fi fans among fans of different genres of strategies.